 Your 23andMe DNA Matches – Making New Connections

 One of the great advantages of DNA testing is that you can make contact with relatives.
-So not only can you find out where in the world that you came from but you can also find your distant cousins.
+Not only can you find out where in the world that you came from but you can also find your distant cousins.

 These contacts are a great way for you to learn more about your common ancestor, (as long as they are not too distant).
 Therefore the role that this feature of DNA testing is very beneficial.